-Some words and names I use in my books may seem unfamiliar to you and though I love learning new words whether fictional or real, as a reader I get so frustrated when I cannot figure out how to pronounce something so I’ve added a few here to help you out and let me know if there are any others you’d like explained/added to the list!
+Some words and names I use in my books may seem unfamiliar to you so I thought I would save you the effort of looking them up to figure out their meanings.
+Also, though I love learning new words whether fictional or real, as a reader I often become frustrated when I cannot figure out how to pronounce something so I’ve added a few pronunciation aids here to help you out.
+Let me know if there are any others you’d like explained/added to the list!

 Listed below are the combination English-Spanish titles in the Fifth Sun series.

 Revenge de los Muertos – Revenge of the Dead

 Hunt de las Brujas – Hunt of the Witches

 Battle del Espíritu – Battle of the Spirit

 War de los Corazones – War of the Hearts